Bendt Bendtsen: European Parliament

 Bendt Bendtsen was elected Member of the European Parliament in the 2009 elections.
 Throughout his time in parliament, he served as member of the Committee on Industry, Research and Energy (ITRE).
 He was also a substitute member in the Committee on Budgets (BUDG) and Special Committee on the Financial, Economic and Social Crisis.
 In parliament, he was part of the European People's Party, which is the biggest political group in the parliament.

 In addition to his committee assignments, Bendtsen was a member of the Parliament's delegation for relations with China from 2014 until 2019.
-In May 2012, he founded together with the Austrian MEP Paul Rübig and the Bulgarian MEP Nadezdha Neynsky a new organization called SME Europe, the pro-business organization within the European People's Party, which aims at improving the situation of small and medium-sized enterprises all across Europe.
+In May 2012, he founded together with the Austrian MEP Paul Rübig and the Bulgarian MEP Nadezhda Neynsky a new organization called SME Europe, the pro-business organization within the European People's Party, which aims at improving the situation of small and medium-sized enterprises all across Europe.
 He held the position of First Vice-President.
 He was also a supporter of the MEP Heart Group, a group of parliamentarians who have an interest in promoting measures that help reduce the burden of cardiovascular diseases (CVD).